spockele/noisetools/README.md

 ## Modules

 ### pySQAT
 Translation layer to run SQAT with this toolbox.
-Contains SQAT v1.2 inside to allow for running [[1](#greco2023)].
+Contains SQAT v1.2 inside to allow for running [[1](#greco2023)].\
-Currently only works with MATLAB R2023b - Python==3.11 - matlabengine==23.2.
+IMPORTANT: IT IS RECOMMENDED TO INSTALL [matlabengine](https://pypi.org/project/matlabengine/) MANUALLY TO HAVE A VERSION COMPATIBLE WITH YOUR VERSION OF MATLAB.
+ Compatible MATLAB versions are indicated on the PyPi version descriptions.

 ### WinTAur
 Functions to make working with WinTAur Lite easier.
 Currently compatible with latest version.